-As this is the broad SHS Program Logic, service providers may have already or can develop their own Program Logic to map the local context and how services lead to the achievement of outcomes and program objectives.
+As this is the broad Program Logic, SHS providers may have already or can develop their own Program Logic to map the local context and how services lead to the achievement of outcomes and program objectives.
 Developing a local Program Logic is not mandatory.